spectrocloud/librarium/docs/docs-content/profiles/app-profiles/modify-app-profiles/update-app-profile.md

 2. From the **User Menu**, select **Switch to App Mode**.

-3. Select **App Profiles** from the left **Main Menu**.

-4. Select the profile you updated.
+3. Click on **App Profiles** in the left **Main Menu**, and select the profile you updated.
 Palette displays the profile details and profile stack.

-5. Check that services and layers are added to or removed from the stack.
+4. Check that services and layers are added to or removed from the stack.

-6. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.
+5. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.

 ## Apply Updates to Apps